Skin Cancer Clinic Adelaide, SA

 What to look for-the detection of skin cancer

-Skin cancer can develop in both sun-exposed or non-exposed areas of your skin.
+Skin cancer can develop in both sun-exposed and non-exposed areas of your skin.
 There are a few markers you can look for or use as identifiers for skin cancer checks, commonly known as the ABCDE’s of melanoma.
 These at-home, early detection methods can alert you to the need for a screening appointment with us, for the proper diagnosis and treatment options and safety for melanoma at our Adelaide skin cancer clinic.

 - Asymmetry.
 Most skin cancer is asymmetrical.
 If you draw a line through the middle of the lesion, the two halves are different.